Perfectionist

 default: false

-Allows you to use comments to separate the module members into logical groups.
+Enables the use of comments to separate the module members into logical groups.
 This can help in organizing and maintaining large modules by creating partitions based on comments.

 • true — All comments will be treated as delimiters, creating partitions.